-The bursary prize allows the recipient to enjoy all events in the John O’Connor Writing School and Literary Festival 2018, and to attend one class in the writing genre of his/her choice, plus a cash prize of £250 and a three-night stay at The River Mill (writers’ retreat based in rural Co.
+The bursary prize allows the recipient to enjoy all events in the John O’Connor Writing School and Literary Festival 2018, and to attend one class in the writing genre of his/her choice, a cash prize of £250 and a three-night stay at The River Mill (writers’ retreat based in rural Co.
 Down).

 The winning entrant will be formally announced at the opening of the Writing school on Friday 2nd November, and will have the opportunity to read at an event on Sunday 4th November.